-Dimension 2: Implementation of Training Programs
+Dimension 2: Implementation of Training Programmes

-In this aspect, six (6) issues have been identified as weaknesses in the implementation of training programs in this training institution.
-The study findings indicate that 36% of the planned programs were not executed.
-This is due to the cancellation and postponement of training programs, which were intended to provide ad-hoc and top-down training.
-The following narratives support this finding:

-We had to accept that the planned training could not be implemented because it made way for new programs that were directed.
-(FGD3, Officer 11)
+In this aspect, six issues have been identified as weaknesses in the implementation of training programmes in this training institution.
+The study findings indicate that 36% of the planned programmes were not executed.
+This is due to the cancellation and postponement of training programmes, which were intended to provide ad hoc and top-down training.
+The following narratives support this finding: "We had to accept that the planned training could not be implemented because it made way for new programmes that were directed" (FGD3, Officer 11).

-To address this weakness, it is proposed that the training institution allocate 80% of the planned training and 20% for ad-hoc training.
-Additionally, the institution should categorize the training into four categories: (i) mandatory, (ii) advanced, (iii) general, and (iv) specific.
+To address this weakness, it is proposed that the training institution allocate 80% of the planned training and 20% for ad hoc training.
+Additionally, the institution should categorise the training into four categories: (1) mandatory, (2) advanced, (3) general, and (4) specific.
 Training schedules should also be updated and disseminated online.

 The second identified issue relates to non-compliance with training procedures.
-This situation arises due to the lack of procedures and Standard Operating Procedures (SOPs) for module development, implementation, and improvement by the training institution.
+This situation arises due to the lack of procedures and standard operating procedures for module development, implementation, and improvement by the training institution.
 This is supported by the following narratives:

-We will create a schedule, prepare programs for implementation.
-In the past, modules, schedules were not synchronized, but now they are handled by the policy section and appear more organized.
+We will create a schedule, prepare programmes for implementation.
+In the past, modules, schedules were not synchronised, but now they are handled by the policy section and appear more organised.
 Our management manuals do not have a standard format.
 (FGD2, Officer 3)

-If we follow the training procedure, we do everything, starting from program planning, preparing proposal papers, program procedures, procurement, allowances, financial payments, and participant certificates.
-(FGD3.
-Officer 12)
+If we follow the training procedure, we do everything, starting from programme planning, preparing proposal papers, programme procedures, procurement, allowances, financial payments, and participant certificates.
+(FGD3, Officer 12)

-Therefore, the development, implementation, and improvement procedures for modules should be provided by each training institution.
-The institution should also establish a Special Evaluation Committee to review the modules and periodically analyse their impact.
+Therefore, each training institution should provide development, implementation, and improvement procedures for its modules.
+The institution should also establish a special evaluation committee to review the modules and periodically analyse their impact.